redBorder/redborder-documentation/docs/chapters/redborder_basics/ch2_redborder_installation.md

 This command will start the **installation wizard** of the platform in the console to guide you through the entire process.

-!!! warning "Important"
-    Manager configuration must be done from the machine's TTY.

 ### Network Configuration

 In the lower box, the existing network interfaces on the machine in question are listed.
 Underneath all the interfaces that the machine possesses, there is the `Finalize` option, which we can select **after successfully configuring the interfaces**.